Cache backends

 Redis Backend

 Redis is a key-value storage/database.
 In contrast to memcached, it allows structured values.
-Data is stored in RAM but it allows persistence to disk and doesn't suffer from the design problems of the memcached backend implementation.
-The redis backend can be used as an alternative to the database backend for big cache tables and helps to reduce load on database servers this way.
-The implementation can handle millions of cache entries each with hundreds of tags if the underlying server has enough memory.
+Data is stored in RAM but it can be persisted to disk and doesn't suffer from the design problems of the memcached backend implementation.
+The redis backend can be used as an alternative to the database backend for big cache tables and help to reduce load on database servers this way.
+The implementation can handle millions of cache entries, each with hundreds of tags if the underlying server has enough memory.

-Redis is known to be extremely fast but very memory hungry.
-The implementation is an option for big caches with lots of data because most important operations perform O(1) in proportion to the number of (redis) keys.
-This basically means that the access to an entry in a cache with a million entries is not slower than to a cache with only 10 entries, at least if there is enough memory available to hold the complete set in memory.
+Redis is extremely fast but very memory hungry.
+The implementation is an option for big caches with lots of data because most operations perform O(1) in proportion to the number of (redis) keys.
+This basically means that access to an entry in a cache with a million entries takes the same time as to a cache with only 10 entries, as long as there is enough memory available to hold the complete set in memory.
 At the moment only one redis server can be used at a time per cache, but one redis instance can handle multiple caches without performance loss when flushing a single cache.

 The implementation is based on the PHP phpredis module, which must be available on the system.